jared-hughes/defcpu/README.md

 - Support every x86-64 instruction.
 I intend to only spend time on instructions relevant to code golf holes (x86-64 architecture).
 - Get perfect compatability with regards to things like exception handling.
+- Great performance.
+While I don't want it to too sluggish, I wouldn't be surprised if the performance ends up hundreds of times slower than running natively.

 Eventual ideas: